-We compare the experimental results of our implementation of the algorithm in a tool \rex with those of other black-box tools on a number of benchmark datasets: \imagenet, VOC2012, and a set of partially occluded images.
-Our results show that \rex is on par with the most efficient tools in terms of execution time, while producing the smallest explanations.
-We also analyse the explanations using the standard measures of insertion and deletion curves and the intersection with the background or the occlusion.
-The results show that \rex outperforms the other tools on insertion curves and the overlap with irrelevant parts of the image.
-We discuss the logic behind deletion curves and demonstrate that low deletion is a measure of the quality of the model for particular types of images, rather than for the quality of an explanation.
-We also argue that explanations computed by \rex are so small that any further reduction in their size is meaningless.
+We compare the experimental results of our implementation of the algorithm in a tool, \rex, with those of other \xai tools, both white-box and black-box, on a number of benchmark datasets: \imagenet, VOC2012, ECSSD, and a set of partially occluded images.
+Our results show that \rex is on par with the most efficient black-box tools in terms of execution time, while producing the smallest explanations.
+We also analyze the explanations using the standard measures of insertion and deletion curves~\citep{petsiuk2018rise} and the intersection with the background or the occlusion.
+The results show that \rex outperforms the other tools on insertion curves and on the overlap with irrelevant parts of the image.
+We discuss the logic behind deletion curves and demonstrate that low deletion is a measure of the quality of the model for particular types of images, rather than for the quality of an explanation (\Cref{subsec:discussion}).
+We also argue that explanations computed by \rex are so small that any further reduction in their size is not useful~\citep{kelly2025big}.

 The rest of the paper is organized as follows. \Cref{sec:related} presents an overview of the related work on black-box explainable AI. \Cref{sec:cause} gives the necessary background on actual causality. \Cref{sec:theory} provides the theoretical foundations of our approach to explainability. \Cref{sec:algorithm} is a detailed overview of our algorithm, with the evaluation results discussed in \Cref{sec:evaluation}.
 The tool \rex is open source and available at \url{https://github.com/ReX-XAI/ReX}.
-All benchmark sets are publicly available and referenced in \Cref{sec:evaluation}.
+All models and benchmark sets are publicly available and referenced in \Cref{sec:evaluation}.